 Instructions

 - Wash and dry your fruit.
 Slice if needed.
-The fruit must be dry for the candy coat to adhere properly.1 pound berries or other fruit
+The fruit must be dry for the sugar coating to adhere properly.1 pound berries or other fruit

-- Skewer fruit, only add as many pieces as you can dip into the pot.
+- Skewer the fruit, only add as many pieces as you can dip into the pot.

 - Add the sugar and water to your pot.
 Heat over medium heat until the candy thermometer reaches 275 F degrees.
 Do not stir the mixture.
 The hard crack stage is reached, 300° F so begin testing at 275 F to account for variance in your thermometer. (see notes).
 This will take about 10 minutes.
-Over heating will burn the candy.2 cups granulated sugar, 1 cup water
+Overheating the syrup will burn the candy.2 cups granulated sugar, 1 cup water

-- When sugar water mixture has reached the desired temperature turn the temperature down slightly to prevent burning.
-Dip your fruit skewer into the sugar mixture, gently turn to coat the fruit.1 pound berries or other fruit
+- When the sugar and water mixture has reached the desired temperature, turn the temperature down slightly to prevent burning.
+Dip your fruit skewer into the sugar mixture, and gently turn the skewer to coat the fruit.1 pound berries or other fruit

 Video